Languages of Belize & Do I Need to Speak Spanish To Visit/Live In Belize?

 One of the most interesting facts about Belize, to me, is that though the official language of the country is English – relatively few converse in English when at home with their families.

 Depending on the part of the country you are in…and not just district but town by town or even village by village – you might hear very different languages.

 So I thought I’d write a summary of some of the languages spoken around Belize.

 But first let me share one of my favorite pictures – kids in San Pedro celebrating Culture Day.
 (This pic is at least 5 years old.)

 Can you name the cultures from left to right?
 Not necessarily separate languages of Belize but cultures!
 (Answer at the end of this post)

 You’ll hear Spanish in many parts of the country – especially in the north, with its close ties to Mexico, and in the west, with its proximity to Guatemala.
-On Ambergris Caye, first populated during the Caste Wars by people fleeing the Yucatan, many residents can switch easily between Spanish, English, and Kriol – and often do, sometimes mid-sentence.
+On Ambergris Caye, populated (post-Mayan times) during the Caste Wars by people fleeing the Yucatan, most residents can switch easily between Spanish, English, and Kriol – and often do, sometimes mid-sentence.